 Ø Bench press close to medium grip: (40 to 50% of regular working weight, it’s just a warm-up) 15 to 20 reps.

-Compound movements build the majority of triceps thickness, compound meaning: other muscles coming in to assist with the triceps (chest, shoulders, etc.) on each movement.
+Compound movements build the majority of triceps thickness, compound meaning: other muscles assisting with the (chest, shoulders, etc.) on each movement.

 75 to 80% of the exercises for